 As it became clear that PS had lost its majority, some voices in PSD leaped to calling for dethroning the party altogether and creating a geringonça on the right — a reversal of fortunes from the 2015 national election, where the left-wing parties defeated a PSD minority government and established a majority under a confidence and supply agreement (an arrangement expected to be precarious, which the right pejoratively dubbed geringonça).

 Technically, the right-of-centre holds a majority.
 However, Chega immediately rejected any possibility of a coalition agreement.
-As such, any centre of right majority hinges on Chega’s abstention and the ability to bring PAN into the fold.
-A five-party coalition would prove out to be difficult enough, but a government built on Chega’s implicit collaboration would amount to a house of cards.
+As such, any majority on the right hinges on Chega’s abstention and the ability to bring PAN into the fold.
+A five-party coalition would prove to be difficult enough, but a government built on Chega’s implicit collaboration would amount to a house of cards.

 PS minority government